awsdocs/amazon-ec2-user-guide/doc_source/expand-linux-partition.md

 ## Expanding a Linux Partition Using gdisk<a name="expanding-partition-gdisk"></a>

 The gdisk utility \(sometimes called GPT fdisk\) is a text\-based, menu\-driven tool for creating and editing partition tables, and it has better support for GPT partition tables than parted in some distributions\.
 Many common Linux distributions \(such as Amazon Linux and Ubuntu\) provide gdisk by default\.
-If your distribution does not provide the gdisk command, you can find out how to get it by visiting [Obtaining GPT fdisk](http://www.rodsbooks.com/gdisk/download.html); in many cases, it is much easier to launch an Amazon Linux instance to use as a secondary instance because the gdisk command is already available\.
+If your distribution does not provide the gdisk command, you can find out how to get it by visiting [Obtaining GPT fdisk](http://www.rodsbooks.com/gdisk/download.html); in many cases, it is much easier to launch an Amazon Linux instance to use as a secondary instance because the gdisk command is already available\.<a name="part-resize-gdisk"></a>

 **To expand a Linux partition using gdisk**